viblo/pymunk/README.rst

     > pip install pymunk

-It has one (or two) dependencies.
-CFFI and if not on Windows you also need a working gcc compiler.
+It has one direct dependency.
+CFFI.

 Example